mleano/IT372_KWIC/readme.md

     The principle of information hiding relates to all this because the difference in the implementation of version 1 and version 2 explains what information hiding is.
 With version 1, the details of each function are known by all other functions in the class.
-In version 2, since functions are split between three classes, changes to a function in one class does not affect the rest of the program.
+In version 2, since functions are split between three classes, the details of functions in one class are hidden from the other classes.
 Details of the implementation in one class does not concern the other classes at all.
 So changing one class will not affect the other classes.
 Thus, with information hiding, the program as a whole is protected from change.